Jaycar-Electronics/Two-Player-Pong/readme.md

 ```

-The DMD library can support multiple panels, so there’s no reason that you can’t make a bigger display- you might just need to change the sketch to suit.
+The DMD library can support multiple panels, so there's no reason that you can't make a bigger display- you might just need to change the sketch to suit.

 ## 3D Printable Files